Once you're volunteering, bear in mind the extra support on offer here at UCL:

 If you're volunteering with one of our Student-led Projects, your leaders will have committed to giving you a good volunteering experience, and receive the support of our staff team to enable them to do so.

 You should be paid travel expenses wherever you’re volunteering.
 We expect all the charities and not-for-profit organisations that we work with to cover your travel expenses (to and from your placement within TfL Zones 1-6).
-If you’re with one of our student-led projects, then you can claim your expenses by visiting our office.
-More information on our expenses webpage.
+If you’re with one of our student-led projects, then you can find information about how to claim reimbursement of your travel costs on our expenses webpage.

 Do you love the place you’re volunteering?
 Do they want to get other students involved?
 If so, let us know, as we’re always looking for volunteers to feature on our webpages - it’s a great way to recruit other students.
 We can also talk to you about other ways of getting the word out around UCL.
 Check out the student stories we've had in so far this year.
 You can also tweet us and link to us in your posts on Facebook and Instagram.

 If volunteering has inspired you to create a community project of your own, then we can help you turn your ideas into reality.
-Find our more on our Student-led Volunteering pages.
+Find out more on our Student-Led Volunteering pages.

 If you’d like to connect with other UCL student volunteers, join the student-run Volunteering Society.
 Their slogan is ‘by students, for students’ - they organise socials and talks, put on one-off volunteering events, as well as offering social enterprise activities and their own longer term volunteering projects.
 To find out more about VolSoc, visit their website or email them directly.